aiidateam/aiida-core/docs/source/developer_guide/developers.rst

       (nodes, links, ... are deleted) so that the temporary database is ready to run the tests of the following test classes.

-   :note: it is *extremely important* that these tests are run from the
+   .. note:: it is *extremely important* that these tests are run from the
      ``verdi devel tests`` command line interface.
 Not only this will ensure that a temporary database is used (via Django), but also that a temporary repository folder is used.
 Otherwise, you risk to corrupt your database